Thursday, 19 April 2012

-Last Friday I took the day off and visited Presque Isle State Park.
-It felt like a mini beach vacation to walk along the shore of Lake Erie and pretend I was at the ocean.
+Last Friday I took the day off and visited Presque Isle State Park in Erie, Pennsylvania.
+It felt like a mini beach vacation to walk along Lake Erie’s shore and pretend I was at the ocean.

-Suddenly I noticed that butterfly after butterfly flew from behind me and headed straight out over the open water.
+Suddenly I noticed butterfly after butterfly flying from behind me and heading straight out over the open water.
 They were brown, orange and white and they flew very fast, zigzagging on their way.

 Red admirals (Vanessa atalanta) live in temperate Europe, Asia and North America.
 They cannot survive winter’s cold so they migrate south in the fall.
 In the U.S. Red Admirals overwinter in south Texas.
 In March they start their journey north.

 How long would it take for these delicate creatures to cross Lake Erie?
 I estimated I would have to run to keep up with them so I guessed they were traveling 7 miles per hour.
 If they flew due north they’d reach Long Point in 3.5 hours, but they were headed northeast, a trip of 50 miles to the mainland of Canada.
 This long route would take them more than seven hours.
 It was 3:00pm.
 They would arrive at night.

 What I saw was only the beginning.
 By Sunday the south winds and warm temperatures had triggered a mass migration.
 From the Presque Isle Hawk Watch, Jerry McWilliams reported to PABIRDS:

 “Probably the most remarkable observation was the mass movement of Red Admirals (Vanessa atalanta) flying SW to NE.
 A conservative estimate of the butterflies moving past the watch was 25 individuals per minute making the total estimate of the count around 5500 butterflies!”

 The photo above matches what I saw.
 The fall brood of Red Admirals is brown like this.
 Those hatched in spring/summer are blacker.